指圧と護身の秘術を語る

 3. Kizutsukezu 傷つけず (No Injury)

-Junji Saito Sensei was Okuyama Sensei’s cousin.
-He brought Hakko-ryu Jujutsu and other martial arts systems to the USA and taught them to my teacher, Mike Depasquale Sr. Together they formulated a public curriculum they called “Yoshitsune Waza”.
-The system was designed as a form of self-defense by combining Jujutsu techniques from Hakko-ryu, Sekiguchi-ryu, and Sosuishi-ryu together with Kodokan Judo, and Nihon Goshindo Kenpo.
+Junji Saito, together with my teacher, formulated a public curriculum they called “Yoshitsune Waza”.
+It was named this after the name of the school, “Yoshitsune Dojo” to simply mean the technique taught at this school.
+This curriculum was designed as a form of self-defense by combining Jujutsu techniques from Hakko-ryu, Sekiguchi-ryu, Sosuishi-ryu, and Kito-ryu together with Kodokan Judo and Nihon Goshindo Kenpo.

 Okuyama Sensei was impressed with their self-defense curriculum and often gave praise to it in his own books that contained his own principles of Goshinjutsu.
 Okuyama Sensei was happy to see the principles of Hakko-ryu spreading in the USA.